Szeg\H{o} kernels and equivariant embedding theorems for CR manifolds: Introduction and statement of the main results

 and

 We can prove that $\mathcal{H}^0_{b,\leq k\delta}(X,L^k)$ is finite dimensional (see Lemma \ref{lem:Hdimfinite}) and hence that it is a closed subspace.
-Then, we can modify the method used in~\cite{HLM16} and show that if $\delta>0$ is small enough, then a weighted Fourier-Szeg\H{o} kernel for $\mathcal{H}^0_{b,\leq k\delta}(X,L^k)$ admits a full asymptotic expansion and by using the weighted Fourier-Szeg\H{o} kernel asymptotics, we show that the map
+Then, we can modify the method used in~\cite{HLM16} and show that a weighted Fourier-Szeg\H{o} kernel for $\mathcal{H}^0_{b,\leq k\delta}(X,L^k)$ admits a full asymptotic expansion and by using the weighted Fourier-Szeg\H{o} kernel asymptotics, we show that the map

 is an embedding if $k$ is large enough, where $\set{f_1,\ldots,f_{d_k}}$ is an orthonormal basis for the space $\mathcal{H}^0_{b,\leq k\delta}(X,L^k)$ such that for each $j=1,2,\ldots, d_k$, we have $f_j\in \mathcal{H}^0_{b,\alpha}(X,L^k)$, for some $\alpha\in{\rm Spce\,}(-iT)$.
 It is clear that the map $\hat\Phi_{k,\delta}$ is $\Real$-equivariant.
 As an application, we obtain equivariant Kodaira embedding theorem for irregular Sasakian manifolds.
 In particular, we show that a compact transverse Fano irregular Sasakian manifold can be $\Real$-equivariant CR embedded into projective space.
 It should be mention that the idea of using CR sections to embed CR manifolds into projective space was introduced by Marinescu~\cite{Ma96} (see also~\cite{Ma16}).